pmunts/muntsos/README.md

 The [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus)
-has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host port and no wired Ethernet.
+has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host receptacle and no wired Ethernet.
 It has a 1400 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU and has 512 MB of RAM along with on-board Bluetooth and WiFi radios.

 The [Raspberry Pi 3 Model